 The Health Reform Act is broad, sweeping reform, and is subject to change, including through the adoption of related regulations, the way in which its provisions are interpreted and the manner in which it is enforced.
 The Health Reform Act is currently the subject of more than 20 constitutional challenges in federal courts.
 Some federal courts have upheld the constitutionality of the Health Reform Act or dismissed cases on procedural grounds.
-Others have held that the requirement that individuals maintain health insurance or pay a penalty to be unconstitutional and have either found the Health Reform Act void in its entirety or left the remainder of the law intact.
-These lawsuits are subject to appeal and several are on appeal.
+Others have held that the requirement that individuals maintain health insurance or pay a penalty to be unconstitutional, although none of the orders has enjoined its operation.
+The United States Supreme Court will review challenges to the Health Reform Act on March 26-28, 2012, including whether, if the health insurance mandate is not constitutional, all or some other portions of the Health Reform Act are not severable and cannot be implemented.
+A decision is expected by July 2012.
 In addition, there have been efforts in Congress to repeal or amend the Health Reform Act.
 It is difficult to predict the impact of the Health Reform Act due to its complexity, lack of implementing regulations or interpretive guidance, gradual or potentially delayed implementation, pending court challenges and possible amendment or repeal, as well as our inability to foresee how individuals and businesses will respond to the choices afforded them by the law.
 We cannot assure you, however, that the provisions described above, or that any other provisions of the Health Reform Act, will not adversely impact our business, results of operations or financial results.
 We may be unable to mitigate any adverse effects resulting from the Health Reform Act.